flenniken/statictea/docs/jsondocraw.md

 # readOneDesc

 Return the doc comment found in the given range of line numbers.
+Look for #$ first then, if not found, look for ##.

 ~~~nim